-- 1. Go to Video > Image and click

-- ick 📮

-- 2. Click for Pixel counter.

-- 3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.
+- 1. Go to Video > Image and click - 2.
+Click of for Pixel counter. - In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.
 You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.